Tahuubinh/AI_HUST_Project/README.md

 ## DEVELOPMENT
 You can add your own start blocks in file `app.py`.
 At line 37, you set the block you want, and in line 35, you set the num_row of the block.

-To better understand what is written in this, you can see the article [AI_HUST_N-PUZZLE] (https://www.overleaf.com/project/62b3e8816b24134e7bedcbe5)
+To better understand what is written in this, you can see the article [Cats, Dogs, Pandas image classification](https://drive.google.com/file/d/1BiXNQtOKSu1ZkayCZKYBlxukVEfNeapI/view?usp=sharing)